Zhangjt9317/ytube/README.md

 The default display results are from the search query "Python".

+Before start, go to google project console, create a new project called "video browser" or whatever you like, and enable youtube api from api selection, and put an application restriction to the referrer "localhost:3000".
+In this case only your dev portal (localhost:3000) can use the api key.

 In the project directory, you can run:

 ### `yarn start`